gamorosino/thesis_Template/README.md

 This is a Thesis template example for the doctoral thesis at the Center of Mind/Brain Sicences (CIMeC), Univeristy of Trento.

-This repository was forked and extendend from the repository: https://github.com/unitn-drive/thesis.git
+This repository was forked and extended from the repository: https://github.com/unitn-drive/thesis.git

 ## License